AFraderaSola/Scerevisiae_RBPs_Interactome/01_IPscreen/README.md

 - 00_IPScreeningMasterFile.xlsx: Here you can find all the necessary information for each YAFXXX strains (i.e., gene name or selection criteria) and a summary of it data analysis (i. e., quantified proteins or enriched proteins)

 - 00_IPScreeningMSMasterFile.xlsx: Here you can find the related MS information (i.e, measured date or raw file) for each YAFXXX strain.

+- 00_IPscreeningMasterproteinGroups.zip: Here you can find all the protein groups for each RBP-bait.

 ## Core Analysis Files